 Base Supply Centers

 As of right now, most of our BSCs in Washington D.C. are closed.
-The estimated reopen date varies from mid-May to mid-June, based on building protocol.
+The estimated reopen date varies based on building protocol.
 Each store will follow the schedule of their respective federal building location as we open our doors.
 Most stores on military bases are open, but at limited capacity, meaning only a few people are allowed in a store at a time.
 Curbside pick-up is being offered all free-standing BSC locations.
 Coronavirus prevention cleaning protocols are in place.
 Products can be purchased at bscsource.com.